 We're open for business to here to help you get on the water!
 View our status update page here -->MORE INFO

-Use the diagram below to reference Harken part numbers to appropriate application on your 505 sailboat.
+Use the diagram below to reference Harken part numbers to appropriate application on your MC Scow sailboat.
 Parts recommendations are offered as a guide for common applications.

 Diagram provided by Harken.
 West Coast Sailing is an approved seller of Harken sailboat hardware.

-Product Suggestions - If you're looking for a specific part for your 505 sailboat that you cannot find, let us know.
+Product Suggestions - If you're looking for a specific part for your MC Scow that you cannot find, let us know.
 We are actively working to expand our one design parts offering and welcome your input for parts you think we should be stocking to make it easier for you to get back out on the water.
 Submit you idea via our Product Suggestion Form (opens in new tab).